2KurvaGaming/harvard-cs50-intro-to-cs/notes/harvard-cs50-intro-WEEK-1.md

       printf("meow\n");
   }
   ```
-- 📌 The initial `void` means that the function does not return any values
-- 📥 The `(void)` means that no values are being provided to the function
 - 🧱 This function can be used in the main function as follows:
   ```c
   // Meow once
   #include <stdio.h>